le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

                             "/tmp/chef-solo/cookbooks" ]
 {% endhighlight %}

-This mean what Chef will search needed cookbook first in folder site-cookbooks and if no found will try to search in folder cookbooks.
-So if you create in site-cookbooks nginx cookbook, Chef will try use it first.
+This means what Chef will search needed cookbooks first in the site-cookbooks folder and nothing is found will try to search in the cookbooks folder.
+So if you create the nginx cookbook in site-cookbooks, Chef will try to use it first.

-Let's create a cookbook with name "tomatoes":
+Let's create a cookbook with named "tomatoes":

 {% highlight bash %}
 $ mkdir site-cookbooks/tomatoes